Continual Knowledge Consolidation LORA for Domain Incremental Learning: Methodology

 where $I\in\Re^{r\times r}$ is an identity matrix. \cite{Zhu2024AsymmetryIL} shows that adjusting $A$ is more effective than adjusting $B$.
 We also confirm that a random $B$ can compete to a fully trained one.
 First, a random matrix $M\in\Re^{r\times k}$ is generated from a normal distribution $\mathcal{N}(0,1)$.
 A random orthogonal matrix can be obtained via the singular value decomposition (SVD)~\cite{golub1965calculating}.

 where $v_{r}$ is the first $r$ rows of $V$.
 In a nutshell, our effort is devoted to learn $A_{s}$ during the training process while keeping the random orthogonal matrix $B_{s}$ frozen.

 CONEC-LoRA relies on the stochastic classifier during the training process, whose parameters are drawn from a distribution under the cosine classification strategy as per \eqref{stochastic}.
 This strategy allows proper training process where $\phi_{m}=\{\mu_{m},\sigma_{m}\}$ are trained in an end-to-end fashion.
 Our investigation reveals that replacing each $\mu_m$ with the corresponding prototype after training leads to performance improvements at the inference phase.
 Note that the stochastic classifier with learnable $\mu_m$ must still be applied during the mini-batch training process, as using a prototype classifier during training results in performance degradation.
 In other words, the use of multiple classifiers as per the stochastic classifier is useful during the training process to boost the learning performance, but it may not surpass the flexibility of the prototype classifier during the inference phase.
-Therefore, $\mu_m$ vectors of the stochastic classifier are replaced with prototypes for the inference phase.